OCA/account-financial-tools/account_lock_date_update/readme/DESCRIPTION.md

-Allow an Account adviser to update locking dates without having access to all technical settings.
+Allow an Account adviser to update accounting lock dates.